Grenosaurus/Chatbot/README.md

 ## Architecture & Requirements

-Below in the flowchart we have the higher-level architectural view of the two Python scripts:
+Below is the flowchart we have the higher-level architectural view of the two Python scripts:

 <center>